Fatigue design of bridges

 The attachment of web stiffeners or other elements not carrying load in the stressed direction usually produces a category 80 detail.
 Reinforcing plates and bearing plates welded to the underside of the flange usually introduce a category 40 or 45 detail.
 Shear stud connectors introduce a category 80 detail in the plate to which they are attached, but see further comment below about the shear stress category for load transferred to the stud.
 Slip-resistant bolted splices introduce category 112 details for double covers or category 90 for single covers.
 Transverse butt welds create category 80, 90 or 112 details and introduce a size effect reduction factor for thicknesses over 25mm (see BS EN 1993-1-9, Section 7.2.2).

 The reliability of the classification of a particular detail depends on some presumption about the quality of workmanship; in some cases specific mention is made in the tables of the NDT needed to demonstrate the validity of the category.
 There are no detailed references to BS EN 1090-2 but that Standard does provide four ‘execution classes’.
 Class EXC3 is likely to apply for most highway bridges, because they are subject to repeated fluctuation of loading.
+Where it is necessary to achieve an enhanced level of quality to meet specific fatigue strength requirements, BS EN 1090-2 gives additional acceptance criteria in terms of the detail category for the welded joint location.

 Any feature that cannot be assessed because there is no similar appropriate detail category should be tested or modified so that the fatigue resistance can be properly evaluated.